FelixBuchele/mesh-voronoi/README.md

 The construction scales approximately quadratically with the number of cells.
 Boolean clipping on complex meshes can be slow.

+The code may fail on non-watertight or degenerate meshes.
+Best practice: repair your meshes (e.g. in PrusaSlicer) before using this script.

 ## Licensing and responsibility

 This project is released under the MIT License.

 If you remix, publish, or sell models generated with this script, you are responsible for respecting the license of the original input model.

+You, or the original creator from whom your work was remixed, retain all intellectual property rights to the resulting creations, including unrestricted commercial use.
+Attribution is appreciated but not required.